thatchemistryguy/PyParse/docsource/example.rst

 Introduction
 --------------

-To help you get started, an example dataset is provided in the repository under the folder "example_dataset".
+To help you get started, an example dataset from a Waters machine is provided in the repository under the folder "example_dataset".

 Included are: